Morf-Engineering-Inc/side_apps_monorepo/apps/selfapp/appvision.md

+The Core Truth:
+Your heart has a direction in every moment → that direction shapes your becoming The Operating Principle:
+WHY > WHAT (the motivation behind an action determines its transformative power) The App's Job:
+Help users identify and align with the right WHY - not just any motivation, but one that points them toward who they truly want to become

 The use of this app is to help a person NOTICE and REALIGN the direction of their love in real time — so their end result is who they BECAME, not just what they achieved. you are building a love compass calibration tool.you just quoted Alma 38:12 Bridle passion self mastery submission to Gods will .
 Orient towards love.